-Non-cash donations: How NGOs work with the business sector
+Non-cash donations: how NGOs work with business

 During the “Non-cash donations to charity” session at this year’s annual Donors’ Forum conference, experts discussed what donations other than financial are accepted by NGOs and how they work with businesses who want to help.